 I don’t want to be President.
-But it means a lot to me to know that if tomorrow I decide I want to do that, or go to law school (I’ve been toying with this idea for a few years now) or, lets say, sign up for something ridiculous (like the waiting list to live on a colony on Mars), Waldir will be there cheering me on.
+But if tomorrow I decide I want to do that, or anything else that feels like a long shot, Waldir will be there cheering me on.

 I didn’t have an answer, because I didn’t know.
-I don’t remember the entire conversation, but I do remember that the professor, who must have been inspired by God, graciously took the time to talk with me about my interests in writing, religion, and Latin America.
-She also shared part of her own life story with me.
+I don’t remember the entire conversation, but I do remember that the professor graciously took the time to talk with me about my interests in writing, religion, and Latin America.
+She shared her own story with me.
 I left that conversation feeling almost sure that I wanted to go to graduate school–for what, though, I didn’t know.

-I rushed home and googled “Harvard Divinity School.”
-Prior to that moment, I hadn’t been different from all the people who now ask me, “Wait, what?
-What’s divinity school?”
-(Theology.
-Religion.
-Ministry.
-Research.
-That’s what divinity school is about.)
-That evening, my research began.
+I googled “Harvard Divinity School” that evening and my research began.
 I read every page of the Harvard Divinity School (HDS) website.
-In the next days and weeks, I made lots of phone calls.
-I called HDS admissions.
+In the next days and weeks, I called HDS admissions.
 I talked to professors who got me in contact with a few BYU alumni who had gone on to get a degree at HDS.
 I somehow figured out about David Holland, the first and only Mormon professor at HDS, and then found his email address, wrote him, and received an encouraging response.

 As the months went on and I considered more seriously the idea of divinity school at Harvard, the thought alone of applying seemed more and more daunting.
 The more excited I felt about applying to HDS, the more fear I felt as well.
-I thought about the odds, my imperfect grades, my personal weaknesses, etc. The idea of attending Harvard Divinity School felt like one big dream in the sky–a fairytale that, on the one hand, I loved to dream about and work toward, but on the other hand, seemed nearly impossible.
+The idea of attending Harvard Divinity School felt like one big dream in the sky–a fairytale that, on the one hand, I loved to dream about and work toward, but on the other hand, seemed nearly impossible.

 Surely, I told myself, I’m not smart enough.
 Surely, I told myself, I won’t be able to afford it.
 Surely, I told myself, I won’t be able to do well enough on the GRE or in the application process.

-Yet among all the self-deprecating talk, all the self doubting, there were still the “what if’s?”
-What if I manage to get in?
-What if, by some miracle, I get a scholarship on top of that?
-What if, by another miracle, Waldir and I really can pull this off together?
+Amid the self doubt, there were still the “what if’s?”
+What if I managed to get in?
+What if Waldir and I could pull it off together?

-And I still had people cheering me on.
-I prayed a lot, I cried a lot, I worked really really hard, I received pep talks from Waldir, I called my mom and vented and cried some more.
-I’ll never forget the words from the professor who had inspired me from the beginning.
-“I don’t know if I can get in,” I told her.
-“Of course you can get in!” she said, as if my hesitancy was completely uncalled for.
+And I had people cheering me on.
+I prayed, I cried, I worked hard, I got pep talks from Waldir, I called my mom.
+I remembered the words from the professor who had inspired me from the beginning.
+“I don’t know if I can get in,” I’d told her.
+“Of course you can get in!” she said.
 Support from the people I love flowed in–and somewhere in the background, there was that feeling I got the first time I heard the name “Harvard Divinity School.”
 That “this feels right” feeling kept coming back.

 This January, I applied to the Master of theological studies program.
-A few (very long) months afterwards, I received my acceptance letter via email just as I sat down to do homework in the Harold B. Lee library at BYU.
+A few (long) months afterwards, I received my acceptance letter via email just as I sat down to do homework in the Harold B. Lee library at BYU.
 I screamed.
 I couldn’t believe it.
 I read the letter again, and then again, just to make sure I hadn’t misread.
 I laughed.
 I screamed again.
-People looked at me as I rapidly called Waldir, and then, my mom and dad.
+People stared at me as I called Waldir and then my mom and dad.
 “I got in!”
 I half shouted, half laughed.

 Now, a year and a half after this all began, here I am on the eve of my first semester as a graduate student.
 Despite my own views of myself–that I “couldn’t” do this or that–here I am, going to Harvard Divinity School.

-I don’t know what’s in my future and I can’t always make sense of my past, but I’m starting to see a pattern: little by little, step by step, dreams become clearer.
+I don’t know what’s in store but I’m starting to see a pattern: little by little, step by step, dreams become clearer.
 I learn to prioritize.
 Sometimes, a dream slips away.
 It either becomes less important (which is okay) or it goes unrealized (which is usually unpleasant, but probably still okay).
 Other times, a dream changes entirely and an even better vision comes into view.